istio/istio.io/content/en/about/service-mesh/index.md

 {{< centered_block >}}

-A **service mesh** is an infrastructure layer that gives applications capabilities like zero-trust security, observability, and advanced traffic management, without code changes. **Istio** is the most popular, most powerful, and most trusted service mesh.
+A **service mesh** is an infrastructure layer that gives applications capabilities like zero-trust security, observability, and advanced traffic management, without code changes. **Istio** is the most popular, powerful, and trusted service mesh.
 Founded by Google and IBM in 2016, Istio is a graduated project in the Cloud Native Computing Foundation alongside projects like Kubernetes and Prometheus.

-Istio makes cloud native and distributed systems reliable, performant and secure.
+Istio ensures that cloud native and distributed systems are reliable, performant, and secure, helping modern enterprises maintain their workloads across diverse platforms while staying connected and protected.
 It [enables security and governance controls](/docs/concepts/observability/) including mTLS encryption, policy management and access control, [powers network features](/docs/concepts/traffic-management/) like canary deployments, A/B testing, load balancing, failure recovery, and [adds observability](/docs/concepts/observability/) of traffic across your estate.

-Modern enterprises have workloads running on diverse platforms that must be connected and secured.
 Istio is not confined to the boundaries of a single cluster, network or runtime — services running on Kubernetes or VMs, multi-cloud, hybrid, or on-premises, can be included within a single mesh.

 Extensible by design and supported by a [broad ecosystem](/about/ecosystem) of contributors and partners, Istio offers packaged integrations and distributions for various use cases.
 You can install Istio independently or opt for managed support from commercial vendors providing Istio-based solutions.